sathvikpd7/Smart-Hostel-Food-Management/README.md

 #### 5. Initialize the Database

-Run the initialization script to create tables and seed data:
+Run the initialization script directly from the workspace root to create tables and seed data:

 ```bash
 npm run init:db